parallel-forecast/AI-dict/docs/dictionary.md

 ___

-### Collective AI Service
+### Comprehensive AI Service (CAIS)
+Ambiguous
+{: .label .label-red }

-A composition of narrow AI systems or modules (as defined in the dictionary) that in combination performs a specific task at a human level, without any single system that can perform tasks at a human level.
+A composition of Narrow AI systems or modules (as defined in the dictionary) that in combination performs a specific task at a human level, without any single system that can perform tasks at a human level.
 (As discussed by Eric Drexler.)

 Examples:
 * A self-driving car composed of (1) a module that plans routes and outputs , (2) a module that ingests information and updates an environment, perhaps shared between cars, and (3) a module that drives the car along a route provided by module 1, while avoiding obstacles in the environment provided by module 2, is a collective service that allows self-driving cars despite each module being distinct.

+Ambiguous Examples:
+* A collection of systems which are, or can be, automatically combined to autonomously perform tasks at or above a human level.

 Non-examples: